vaniwiki/Index-Claude/S.md

 [[cc/adi/7/34#purport|Ādi 7.34]]...

-* ”falsity” of world for,, SB Intro 24-25
+* ”falsity” of world for, SB Intro 24-25

 *→ See all 12 references in* [Śaṅkara-sampradāya](entries/sankara-sampradaya.md)